Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 (prelab-3)=
 # Pre-Lab 3: Fundamentals of Debugging For Simulation (Do)

+Now that this text has covered a substantial amount of theory, it is important for the reader to identify and consider malignant patterns in simulation, which is what this pre-lab aims to aid in doing.

 A critical part of working with complex systems and software is debugging.
 In this case, this text defines debugging as a reliable, systematic method for figuring out what is not working within a system.
 Traditionally,